-We are currently (2015 - 2016) working with artist Tim Knowles on his project Exploration Aids, which aims to establish a network of temporary shelters (Howffs) incorporated into the varied landscapes on walking routes in the North East of Scotland.
+In 2015 - 2016, we worked with artist Tim Knowles on his project Exploration Aids, which looked to establish a network of temporary shelters (Howffs) incorporated into the varied landscapes on walking routes in the North East of Scotland.

 Whilst core development will happen in Huntly, the programme is to spiral out geographically from this centre of both action and research to include satellite events and collaborations elsewhere.
 This will emerge through the development of relationships with artists and other partners working with both, rural and urban as well as local and global contexts, engaging critically with the walking & art discourse within an international perspective.